 This is a privately owned and operated school with the main objective of preparing students for the job market after a short period of instruction.
 The emphasis at career colleges is on practical skills over a broad range of programs.
 They specialize in such areas as business, computers, and secretarial skills.
 Although privately owned, these institutes are provincially approved and regulated, ensuring that programs standards and quality are maintained.

-The academic year usually starts in September and ends in May, and is normally divided into two semesters.
+While you study in Canada, the academic year usually starts in September and ends in May, and is normally divided into two semesters.
 Some institutes operate on a semester or trimester system and admit students in January and/or May as well as September.
 Many institutes offer a limited number of courses and special programs during the summer session.

 Type of Certification: